mahboob82/Software-tips/Python_Jupyter_Utils.md

             HTML("<style> table, td, tr, th {border: none!important} </style>"))
 ```

-* To find all duplicates
+* To find all duplicates in pandas df
 ```python
 def show_all_duplicates(df, var_list):
     """to show all duplicates"""